saritmaitra/Regression-Classification-Model-Backtest/README.md

 The app predicts the Closing price for BitCoin; the deployment is with real-time inference selecting the model trained on the "Close" column.
 However, this is a sample project and not to be tried for commercial purpose.

 I have used pickling to serilize the model into byte code and store that; while deploying de-serilization is needed.

+However, sklearn-onnx converts models in ONNX format which can be then used to compute predictions with the backend of our choice and this is the preferred deployment strategy.
+ONNX runtime support multiple languages and simplifies interoperanility.
+There exists a way to automatically check every converter with onnxruntime, onnxruntime-gpu.
+Every converter is tested with this backend.

+The notebook version here covers the details on ONNX deployment strategy.